banypakha/ml_zoomcamp/capstone_project/README.md

 The image dataset was taken from this link : https://www.kaggle.com/jehanbhathena/tire-texture-image-recognition.

 There are  a total of 1028 images that consists of  703 training images and 325 testing images.
-From the 703 training images, 327 are cracked textured tires while 376 are normal textured tires.
-Meanwhile from the 325 testing images, 210 are cracked textured tires and 115 are normal textured tires.
+From the 703 training images, 327 are cracked texture tires while 376 are normal texture tires.
+Meanwhile from the 325 testing images, 210 are cracked texture tires and 115 are normal texture tires.

 The size of the images ranges from 224x224 to 3024x3024.